Frequently Asked Questions

 SIM Prepaid plans and Information - Petrek GPS/3G

 Please note that as per our user guides, you are required to make sure the SIM in your Petrek device needs to be topped up once every 12 months.
-If it is not topped up within 13 months after the first top up it will expire and will require a new SIM or sent back to us for a new SIM setup.
-This will cost $24.99 + Shipping and you will be required to top it up and keep note of it.
-If you already have a Vodafone online account you can call Vodafone and quote the SIM 021 number and set a pin for adding the number onto your Vodafone online account to keep track of.
+If it is not topped up within 13 months after the first or last top up it will be deactivated by One NZ.
+When this happens, the device is best to be sent back to us for a SIM replacement.
 You can purchase a new SIM + Setup pack here.

 We previously partnered up with Skinny mobile for deals with the Petrek 3G to boost rural coverage.
 However, as prices have increased we have now referred all our Petrek GPS and Petrek 3G units back to ONE NZ which means costs drop to $10-20 a year.

-This means all Petrek 3G units will come standard with Vodafone Pay & Go SIM's unless customers specifically ask for Skinny or Spark in which case we recommend that customers find the best deal and send us a SIM for installation and testing before we ship the unit.
-Going onto a normal Skinny or Spark SIM will set you back $20 for just a few weeks of usage so we recommend that you check and go for the cheapest minimal data prepay pack available (normally $8 a month) or get a Family sharing plan and provide us with a SIM and we can install and setup together with your order.
+This means all Petrek 3G units will come standard with ONE NZ Pay & Go SIM's unless customers specifically ask for Skinny or Spark in which case we recommend that customers find the best deal and send us a SIM for installation and testing before we ship the unit.
+Going onto a normal Skinny or Spark SIM will set you back $20 for just a few weeks of usage so we recommend that you check and go for the cheapest minimal data prepay pack available (normally $6 per 44 weeks) or get a Family sharing plan and provide us with a SIM and we can install and setup together with your order.

-The SIM is for the trackers and not your phone and does not matter whether your phone is on Vodafone or other networks.
+The SIM is for the trackers and not your phone and does not matter what network you are on.

-We recommand Vodafone Pay & Go plans for all our GPS based trackers.
+We recommend One NZ Pay & Go plans for all our GPS based trackers.

 Full online setup guide with video instructions